A Framework for Real-Time Volcano-Seismic Event Recognition Based on Multi-Station Seismograms and Semantic Segmentation Models: Conclusions

 \subsection{Limitations and Future Work}

-Because Semantic Segmentation models can inherently detect multiple objects in an image, it may occur that a single seismic event is detected as two (or more) adjacent events of the same class.
-Although this can be addressed through simple heuristics, it is important to integrate expert knowledge to ensure that complex scenarios—such as event overlap or sequences of events—are accurately resolved.
+As noted in Section~\ref{sec:window_detection}, our models can inherently localize overlapping events and produce station-specific detections.
+To simplify the present evaluation, we assumed no overlaps and analyzed only time-based segmentation.
+Because event overlap is common during periods of heightened volcanic activity, and stations can be more or less informative at each moment in time, future work should exploit these native capabilities.
+Doing so will require a newly curated dataset that explicitly labels overlaps and a revised strategy for evaluating detections.

-We found that the greater the window length, the better the performance.
-From a database preparation and model evaluation perspective, there is a challenge to be solved related to the use of larger windows that can contain both the longest events and a multiplicity of smaller ones.
-We believe this is a complex task, as it requires careful revision of the data and a new procedure for the evaluation of the models, but this has the potential to greatly improve both the performance of the models and the use of the available data.
+Performance improved as window length increased.
+However, using longer windows poses higher computational costs and requires a different evaluation scheme from the one proposed here, as they naturally incorporate multiple events and the amount of single-event windows diminishes the larger the window size is.
+Future work focused on curating longer windows and proposing a new preprocessing (e.g. subsampling windows) and evaluation scheme could substantially boost model performance and make better use of existing databases.

-Through the \emph{Folding} procedure, we were able to use multi-station 1D signals as single channel 2D images.
-Given the potential of semantic segmentation models, we believe this framework can be extended to exploit multi-channel inputs and incorporate features (e.g. power, moving averages, variability measures, autocorrelation, entropy) to further enhance performance.
+Our \emph{Patch Stacking} approach converts multi-station 1-D traces into single-channel 2-D images, leveraging the already matured deep semantic segmentation literature.
+This framework can be extended to accept multi-channel inputs with hand-crafted features—such as signal power, moving averages, entropy, or autocorrelation—to further enhance performance.
+Additionally, output-refinement techniques—such as conditional random fields, temporal smoothing filters, or alternative loss functions—could yield further performance gains.

-Finally, uncertainty estimation and anomaly detection remain critical challenges in the context of volcano monitoring, where seismic sources can often be contaminated by unrelated noise or artifacts.
-Furthermore, these challenges are specially interesting in Semantic Segmentation, as we must not only quantify the level of anomaly but also localize it within the analyzed window.
-Developing computationally efficient methods to address these issues can prove extremely beneficial in the context of automatic monitoring, as it could permit the analysts only having to attend to examples detected as anomalies or with high uncertainty and trust the predictions made over the others.
+A natural next step is to isolate the spatial inductive bias of the stacking process itself.
+For example, one could compare how 1-D versus 2-D models handle synthetic waveforms with controlled inter-station time‐shifts, polarity reversals and amplitude decay—patterns that 2-D folding should capture more naturally.
+Analyzing filter activations and feature reuse across stations, or testing on novel station geometries, would reveal whether the 2-D layout intrinsically embeds cross-sensor equivariance, rather than simply benefiting from incidental differences in capacity or training.